 Price for treatment holidays:

 Skin Tags or Fibro-Epithelial Polyps commonly appear around the hair line and neck, knicker and bra-lines, axillae and inner thighs.
-They are harmless and can be treated by cauterisation of the blood supply.
+They are harmless and can be treated by cauterisation and or dessication (drying) using heat.
 They immediately shrink and subsequently fall off leaving normal skin behind.
 50%-60% of people over 50 have these, although younger people do also get them.
 Most sufferers have more than one and a family history is common.

 Campbell De Morgan’s Spots.

 Angioma or Haemangioma are two other terms for these red/violet papules (raised bumps).
 They start as tiny, often flat red dots and grow to (usually) under 6mm. in diameter or (sometimes) up to 1cm. or more.
 The chest, trunk and extremities are the usual sites; they are non-blanching (they don’t go pale when pressed) and can bleed if disturbed.
 The cause is poorly understood but links have been made to some chemicals and to hormone change.
 The third and fourth decades of life are the commonest age of onset and they usually do proliferate.
 Treatment involves dessication and is very quick and simple.Occasionally, further treatment may be required as it may not be possible to reach each and every angle of vascular supply in one go.

 ‘Verruca Vulgaris’ Many different types of wart exist, all caused by a genus of the Human Papilloma Virus.
 They are notoriously resistant to treatment and many methods exist.
 Freezing or Cryotherapy is often offered and these as well as chemical applications can be bought over the counter.